kragen/derctuo/markdown/retro-teletext.md

 single font ROM between five screens, so you only need seven font ROMs to draw 32 screen images.
 When the font ROM is being read by the character generator for one screen, the other four screens in its group are painting color bars.
-(They can have staggered VBIs if it's desirable to display the text in the same vertical position on every screen.)
+(They can have staggered VBIs if it’s desirable to display the text in the same vertical position on every screen.)